-Staff members were aware of the Mental Capacity Act (MCA) 2005.
+Most staff members were aware of the Mental Capacity Act (MCA) 2005.
 They could accurately explain the meaning of the term mental capacity and described to us their responsibilities to act in patients' best interests, if patients lacked some decision-making abilities.
 (The MCA 2005 provides a legal framework for health and care professionals to act and make decisions on behalf of adults who lack the capacity to make particular decisions for themselves).
 We were told that staff had received training in this area and we saw evidence of this.
+However, some members of staff would benefit from further training in this area.